Who We Are

-The Department of Nutrition and Exercise Physiology provides science-based curriculum to understand and achieve optimal health, disease prevention, and treatment.
-Students gain an in-depth understanding of how nutrients and exercise affect the human body and its vitality.
-Classroom and practical experience prepares students for professions in healthcare, including public health, research, clinical, fitness industry, and academia.
+In the Department of Nutrition and Exercise Physiology (NEP), students gain an in-depth understanding of how nutrition and exercise affect the human body and its vitality.
+Classroom and practical experience prepares students for professions in healthcare, including exercise physiology, dietetics, public health, research, and academia.

-NEP is located in the Spokane Health Education and Research Building on the WSU Spokane campus within the Elson S. Floyd College of Medicine.
-The program has about 15,000 square feet of dedicated teaching, research and office space.
+NEP is located in the Health Education and Research Building on the WSU Spokane campus within the Elson S. Floyd College of Medicine.
+The program has about 15,000 square feet of dedicated teaching, research, and office space.

 Programs of Study

-The Department offers a variety of degree programs, recognizing the broad array of career paths in this field.
-They are the Bachelor of Science in Nutrition and Exercise Physiology; Master of Science in the Coordinated Program for Dietetics in Nutrition and Exercise Physiology; Master of Science in Nutrition and Exercise Physiology, and Ph.D. in Nutrition and Exercise Physiology.
+NEP offers a variety of degree programs, recognizing the broad array of career paths in this field.
+They are the Bachelor of Science in Nutrition and Exercise Physiology (BS NEP); Master of Science Coordinated Program in Dietetics, Nutrition and Exercise Physiology (MS CPD); Master of Science in Nutrition and Exercise Physiology (MS NEP), and PhD in Nutrition and Exercise Physiology (PhD NEP).

-The research of NEP faculty focuses broadly on health promotion and disease prevention in clinical, community and population-level settings.
-A few examples of research interests include: the effects of built and social environment influences on lifestyle behaviors and health using twin samples; the social and behavioral determinants of diet, obesity and chronic disease; the relationships between space, place and health outcomes using geographic information systems; and investigation of mechanistic links between lifestyle and environmental factors and obesity, diabetes and cardiovascular disease.
+Topics investigated by NEP faculty members relate broadly to health promotion and disease prevention in clinical, community, and population-level settings.
+A few examples of research interests include: the effects of built and social environment on lifestyle behaviors and health using twin samples; the social and behavioral determinants of diet, obesity, and chronic disease; the relationships between space, place, and health outcomes using geographic information systems; and investigation of mechanistic links between lifestyle and environmental factors and obesity, diabetes, and cardiovascular disease.

 The Department of Nutrition and Exercise Physiology is proud of the students who have graduated from our various academic programs.
 We want to hear from our alumni, and in turn, want our alumni to know what is happening with us in Spokane and beyond.